 What does female sex tourism in The Gambia look like?

-The Bumsters – young, attractive and charming – will walk up and down Kololi beach day and night and hang out in the local bars and nightclubs, sweet talking tourists and sticking with whichever one takes the bait.
+The Bumsters – young, attractive and charming – will walk up and down Kololi beach day and night and hang out in the local pubs and nightclubs, sweet talking tourists and sticking with whichever one takes the bait.

 The women, often middle-aged and above and hailing from the UK, are flattered by the attention and can’t resist the temptation of a young Black body that they deem to be theirs for the taking.